RefactoringCombos/ArlosCommitNotation/README.md

 * Scripted manual refactoring, using the compiler to verify each step
 * DANGER: Very Highly tested code, with the tests providing proof

-Note that only the first two levels can prove bug-for-bug copmatability.
+Note that only the first two levels can prove bug-for-bug compatability.
 The last can only demonstrate that you didn't cause any problems that have been thought of before; it does not demonstrate safety for novel bugs.

 # Living Documentation